A bit of Kings XI Punjab, Virender Sehwag, Glenn Maxwell and everything else we wish for

 That time of the year is back when the T20 extravaganza returns, and in a much more grand fashion this time.
 It’s not the Indian Premier League, the Big Bash League, or the Carribean Premier League, but it’s the Champions League T20 (CLT20).
 A tournament where the best clubs from all over the world compete for the ultimate glory.

-Top 3 IPL teams, Kolkata Knight Riders, Kings XI Punjab, and Chennai Super Kings have qualified for the tournament.
+Top three IPL teams, Kolkata Knight Riders, Kings XI Punjab, and Chennai Super Kings have qualified for the tournament.
 Mumbai Indians too can be a part of the tournament if they manage to go through the qualifiers.

-The match was at the Wankhede Stadium in Mumbai, and I was present at the stadium.
+The match was at the Wankhede Stadium in Mumbai, and I was present in the stadium.
 Chennai Super Kings won the toss and elected to field first.
 The crowd went berserk on seeing Virender Sehwag come out to bat.
 Sehwag, as expectedly, started off his innings well, going all guns blazing since the start.

 The crowd cheered up Sehwag in grand fashion, giving him a standing ovation.
 The chants of ‘Viru Viru’ and ‘Sehwag Sehwag’ brought back old memories.
-At the same time, it was heartwarming to see Kings XI Punjab’s co-owner, Preity Zinta celebrate the ton.
+Also, it was heart-warming to see Kings XI Punjab’s co-owner, Preity Zinta celebrate Sehwag’s 100.
 Her expressions clearly portrayed every Indian cricket fan’s reaction who were waiting to see the vintage Virender Sehwag back.

 Later, Chennai Super Kings gave a good fight-back, with a major contribution by Suresh Raina.
 A wonderful run-out by George Bailey to dismiss Raina turned the match on its head in the favor of the Kings XI again.